Memory Capacity of Recurrent Neural Networks with Matrix Representation

-This definition of memory capacity is general, however doesn't give much insights on to the limit or bounds on the capacity directly.
-Motivated from the present study of vector representation on the similar assumptions as in \citet{Ganguli18970} , we now discuss two cases.
-Firstly, we consider case when the recurrent connectivity matrices are assumed to be normal and secondly the case when they are not.
-We discuss the latter with a reformed view of Equation \ref{fc}.
+This definition of memory capacity is general but doesn't give much insight into the limit or bounds of the capacity directly.
+Motivated by the study of vector representation on the similar assumptions given in \cite{Ganguli18970}, we now discuss two cases.
+Firstly, we consider the case when the recurrent connectivity matrices are assumed to be normal, and secondly, the case when they are not.
+We discuss the latter with a reformed view of Eq. \ref{fc}.